-To deactivate the RearView Monitor \mathbb{Q} , push the \bigcirc switch A. The indicator light C will illuminate in orange.
+To deactivate the RearView Monitor (D), push the () switch (a).
+The indicator light (c) will illuminate in orange.

-To activate the RearView Monitor g, push the I switch g.
-The indicator light g will illuminate in green.
+To activate the RearView Monitor (0), push the I switch (B).
+The indicator light (C) will illuminate in green.

 The RearView Monitor will also turn on under the following conditions: